Did you know you may be eligible for help towards your childcare costs?

 What is Tax-Free Childcare?

-Throughout this year, Tax-Free Childcare, a new UK-wide scheme will become available to around 2 million households.
+Tax-Free Childcare is a new UK-wide scheme will become available to around 2 million households.
 Designed to help working parents with their childcare costs, the scheme allows parents to open an online bank account to pay registered childcare providers directly.
 For every £8 parents pay into these accounts, the government will add £2.
 The money can then be spent on childcare.
 Parents can receive up to £2,000 in government support per child, per year, or £4,000 for disabled children.

 Free nursery entitlement for three and four year olds